herdiantrisufriyana/shl/README.md

 ## Instructions for use

-Briefly, all system requirements, installation guide, demo, and instructions for use are available in R Markdown (prom.Rmd) and other files in this repository.
+Briefly, all system requirements, installation guide, demo, and instructions for use are available in R Markdown (shl.Rmd) and other files in this repository.

 The R Markdown (.Rmd) contains the same texts with this document but including